madeleinedarbyshire/CMP3035/docs/_workshops/workshop2.md

   const [isCounting, setStartStop] = useState(true);
   ```

-7. So, the clock will keep counting past 0 so make the _if_ statement in `useEffect` an _else if_ above check whether `centisecs <= 0`.
+7. So, the clock will keep counting past 0.
+Make an _if_ statement in `useEffect` above the counting check to check whether `centisecs <= 0`.
+The second statement should become and `else if` because we don't want to count more if we've hit 0.
 When it's equal to 0 or less we will show an Alert that navigates back to the input page.
 Rememer:
   - you will need to import Alert like this: `import { Alert, StyleSheet, Text, View } from 'react-native';`
   - you will need to get the navigate function: `const { navigate } = props.navigation`